openlists/ElectrophysiologySoftware/README.md

 ## Overview

-The goal here is to list re-usable tools for working with the specified data, and is not generally focused on code that is available for specific analysis on particular datasets (though these may be included where they are licensed for re-use, and are the best available starting point for a particular use case).
+This list is focused on re-usable tools for working with electrophysioligical data.
+Generally, this does not include code that is available for specific analysis on particular datasets (though these may be included where they are potentially useful for and licensed for re-use).

 By 'open', here we mean that source code is provided and is released with a permissive license.
 Commercial products are not listed.
 Be sure to double check the license before using / modifying linked code.
 Note that some tools may require non-open dependencies (for example, Matlab tools are listed, but are not fully open).